 Absolutely!
 Pilates is for everybody.
 The use of the spring resistance means that we can control the challenge point for all different body types.
 Whether you are short or tall, flexible or inflexible, non-binary, male or female the method will work for you.

 So how do I get started?

 All new clients to Pilates on George begin with an initial consultation.
-We use this appointment to find out more about you.
-Your lifestyle, interests, exercise history and goals are important for us to understand.
+We use this appointment to find out more about you so that we can give you the type of workout that suits your needs.
+Your lifestyle, interests, exercise history and goals are all important factors.
 We pride ourselves on teaching the whole person as they are that day, in every session.
 The initial consultation allows us time to understand your learning style and observe the way your body responds to the movements and the apparatus.
 If you are managing a chronic condition or recovering from an injury, the initial consultation also gives you an opportunity to ask questions and make sure you feel comfortable.

 I’ve done Pilates Before (do I still have to do an initial consultation?)